A248/LibertyBans/docs/Running-Multiple-Instances.md

 ### Database

+Configure all instances to connect to the same database in the `sql.yml`.

 It is not possible to synchronize punishments using the default (local) database, HSQLDB.
 You need to use a remote database, such as MariaDB or PostgreSQL.

 ### Synchronization

-You must enable cross-instance synchronization in the sql.yml:
+You must also enable cross-instance synchronization in the `sql.yml`:
   * Set `synchronization.mode` to an available setting other than 'NONE'.
 For example:
 ```yaml
 synchronization: